 - Kaletra solution may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.

 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including cholesterol and triglyceride levels, liver function, and blood glucose levels, may be performed while you use Kaletra solution.
+- Lab tests may be performed while you use Kaletra solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Caution is advised when using Kaletra solution in CHILDREN; they may be more sensitive to its effects, especially skin rash.